 In most professional setups, processors are racked and then installed as part of a patch bay system.
-This makes it easier to make connections, because you don't need to go behind the rack to plug and unplug cables.
+This makes connections easier, as you don't need to go behind your rack to plug and unplug cables.

 Patch bays are usually made up of modules with 2 jacks in the front, one over the other, and two jacks (or solder terminals, or DB25, etc) on the back.
-For the sake of this manual, we'll assume you're using a 1/4" TRS patch bay with jacks on the front and back.
+For the sake of this manual, we'll assume you're using a $\frac{1}{4}$ " TRS patch bay with jacks on the front and back.

-You do not want to normal the inputs and outputs from the compressor to each other.
+You do not want to normal the inputs and outputs from the preamp to each other.
 This will create a feedback loop.
-Converting a half-normal module to a non-normaled module is sometimes as simple as rotating the module in the patch bay.
+Converting a half-normalled module to a nonnormalled module is sometimes as simple as rotating the module in the patch bay.
 See the manual for your patch bay.